Contact Us

 Trimmer Potentiometers

 Also known as trim pots or preset potentiometers.
 Small, panel or PCB-mounted pots intended for "set-and-forget" calibration during manufacturing or servicing.
-Adjusted with a screwdriver.
+Adjusted with a small screwdriver.

 Trimmer Potentiometers